tingerrr/masters-thesis/src/de/chapters/2-basics.typ

 ) <lst:t4gl-ref>

 Die beiden T4gl-Arrays in @lst:t4gl-ref zeigen auf die gleichen Elemente, Schreibzugriffe in `array1` sind auch in `array2` zu sehen und umgekehrt.

+== Scheduling
+#todo[
+  Introduce t4gls scheduling and runtime model, how certain operations are ore aren't broken into microsteps.
+  This will later be relevant for the realtime analysis of the new storage data structure.
+]